On This Page

-This assessment is for NPs who have been selected for a clinical assessment as part of Practice Assessment.
-It assesses an NP’s application of the Canadian Nurse Practitioner Core Competency Framework and the Nurse Practitioner practice standard using chart-simulated recall and behaviour-based questions.
-The assessment is conducted by a College-assigned Peer Assessor, who is also an NP.
+This assessment is for NPs we have selected for a clinical assessment as part of Practice Assessment.
+It assesses an NP’s application of the Entry-Level Competencies for Nurse Practitioners and the Nurse Practitioner practice standard.

 What does the Practice Simulation assessment involve?

-What will happen if I am unsatisfactory in Practice Assessment?
+What happens if I do not do well in Practice Assessment?